INTAKHABAT: OUTTAKES FROM A DEMOCRATIC EGYPT

 Project published Spring, 2013.

-In May, 2012, I arrived in post-revolution Egypt, alongside some very good company.
-Our timing couldn't have been better: Egypt was set to host its first freely-held democratic presidential elections, and we were to have a front row seat.
+In May 2012, I arrived in post-revolution Egypt alongside some very good company: my best friend Aymann and his older sister, Hebah, both first-generation Egyptian Americans.
+Our goal during our two week stay was to visit their many family members in Cairo and Alexandria as possible.
+And our timing couldn't have been more serendipitous for two photo/video nerds interested in politics: Egypt was set to host its first freely-held democratic presidential elections, and we were to have a front-row seat to the historic event.